A story about a girl, a goy and a dybbuk.

 And then I found one.

-A wizened hand slowly crept out behind me.
+A wizened hand slowly crept out from behind my back.
 The twisted fingers had long yellow nails, digits curling until one filthy claw remained outstretched.
 Too late, did I realize what it was reaching for.
 With a flick, the light vanished.

 Darkness smothered me.